paulinho-16/MEIC-TVVS/assignments/assignment4.md

 For this use case, the six regular paths deduced from the *Transition Tree* were tested, namely:
 - Adding a project right after adding another but without saving the title edition
     - We start by creating a new project, then we check its default attributes ("New project" as title, the times zeroed, it must be unchecked, etc.), besides checking if the title field is focused and the date created is the one saved in the *Setup* node.
-      Then, we change the title, check if the input text has actually changed, and only then we directly add a new project, without pressing *Enter* (saving it).
+      Then, we change the title, check if the input text has actually changed, and only then do we directly add a new project, without pressing *Enter* (saving it).
       Finally, we test the same attributes as before but for the recently added project.
-As we don't leave the *Exit* state, this test represents the self-transition *add* on the *State Machine* diagram.
+As we don't leave the *Exit* state, this test represents the self-transition *add* in the *State Machine* diagram.

 ![Use Case 1 Test Case 1](./images/mbt_usecase1_test1.png)